cannam/repoint/README.md

 control system, then for the moment you will have to remove any existing checkout of that library by hand first.

+### Limitations when checking libraries out using Subversion

+Libraries defined as to be checked out from a Subversion repository are in the most basic cases handled identically to those checked out from Git or Mercurial.
+However, Vext is not aware of the Subversion conventions for branching or tagging: branches and tags must be specified by changing the checkout URL.
+The lack of local history also has an effect on the information that can be reported by Vext.
+For example, `vext status` can never report Superseded for a Subversion checkout.

 ### Adding new service providers

 You can cause a library to be checked out from any URL, even one that